 Jill Rodgers Quaye, PhD is Co-Leader of The Bay Area Asylum Mental Health Project of RIWW.
 She is a clinical psychologist, licensed in the state of California since 1997.
 She’s been in private practice in Oakland since 1998.
 She directed the Anxiety Disorder Treatment Program at Oakland Kaiser from 1999-2005 with a focus on Post Traumatic Stress Disorder, Panic Disorder and Obsessive Compulsive Disorder.
 She co-directed the Eating Disorder Treatment Program from 1999-2007.
 As a member of the best practices committees for both anxiety disorders and eating disorders she crafted the treatment guidelines for the Northern California Kaiser region.
 She spearheaded and developed the post doctoral internship program in the Oakland Kaiser eating disorder clinic, as well as supervised and provided trainings.
 Over 20 years as a practicing psychologist she has worked in multiple settings including inpatient psychiatric hospitals, outpatient mental health clinics, private practice, outpatient medical clinics, emergency rooms, juvenile hall, and brain injury units.

-Antonio Mantilla, is Project Manager of The Bay Area Asylum Mental Health Project of RIWW.
+Antonio Mantilla, Project Manager.
 He has worked as a project manager professional with over 20 years of experience in the field of alternative energies.
 He manages engineering projects and coordinates engineering support for industrial solar installations around the world.
 He believes in the power of human ingenuity and collaboration.